A token passed by an application calling an API to identify the calling application.

 The steps involved in receiving, processing, and delivering physical or digital orders to customers.

 The total price of a product once it has arrived at the buyer's door.
-The landed cost includes the original price of the product, all transportation fees (both inland and ocean), customers, duties, taxes, insurance, currency conversion, creating, handling, and payment fees.
+The landed cost includes the original price of the product, all transportation fees (both inland and ocean), customs, duties, taxes, insurance, currency conversion, creating, handling, and payment fees.

 A single line in a cart.
 At a minimum, a line item contains a single product identifier and quantity.